 - As of 2017, poets nominated multiple times will be given 0.5 points for each repeat nomination received from a different event.

 - Regular events are asked to nominate based on the quality of the poet’s work and their contribution to the poetry scene in the year of the prize, especially poets that are active.

 - Conveners are responsible for nominating poets that are eligible and willing to participate.
 Melbourne Spoken Word will not be held responsible if a poet is unable to participate, and will not give conveners alternative nominations if someone declines or is unable to attend.

 - The shortlist shall consist of at least the top fifteen (15) nominations, based the points system.
-If there is a tie, both poets will be shortlisted and invited to perform.
+If there is a tie, all poets on equal points will be shortlisted and invited to perform.

-- Shortlisted poets will be invited to participate and once all shortlisted poets are confirmed or not, the remaining places will be given to wild card entrants until the number of participants in the prize number thirty (30).
-Wildcard entry shall be open for at least one week (7 days) after the shortlist is announced.
+- Shortlisted poets will be invited to participate and once all shortlisted poets are confirmed or not, the remaining places will be given to wild card entrants until the number of participants in the prize number twenty-five (25).
+Wildcard entries are poets who were nominated by not shortlisted, and will be invited to enter the wildcard draw.

-- Shortlisted poets will be given free entry into the prize night.
+- Shortlisted poets and wildcard entrants will be given free entry into the prize night.